Annapurna Circuit Trek Difficulties

-Likewise, the Annapurna Circuit Trek introduces us to the popular tourist destination in the Himalayan region Manang, Mustang, and Muktinath that allows the visitors to explore the diverse Nepali landscapes along with the culture and tradition.
+Likewise, the Annapurna Circuit Trek introduces us to the popular tourist destination in the Himalayan region Manang, Mustang, and Muktinath which allows the visitors to explore the diverse Nepali landscapes along with the culture and tradition.

-The Annapurna Circuit Trek is especially for those who want to have a more adventurous journey towards the Nepali Himalayas and experience the diverse culture, natural vegetation, geography, and different climatic zones of the Annapurna Region.
+The Annapurna Circuit Trek is especially for those who want to have a more adventurous journey toward the Nepali Himalayas and experience the diverse culture, natural vegetation, geography, and different climatic zones of the Annapurna Region.

 The Annapurna Circuit Trek is a challenging trek with dusty, bumpy, and narrow roads.
 The trek starts from a scenic drive from Kathmandu to Bhulbhule.

-Then the trials passed through several villages in Jagat, Dharapani, Chame and reached Pisang following the Marsyangdi river valley.
+Then the trials passed through several villages in Jagat, Dharapani, and Chame and reached Pisang following the Marsyangdi river valley.

 This trail offers you an outstanding view of the north face of Annapurna I, II, III, IV, Pisang, Gangapurna, Tilico, etc.

 Besides, the trail passes through several Tibetan settlements where the trekkers get an opportunity to explore the Buddhist culture and tradition.

 Then we will trek to managing and have full-day acclimatization here.
 Then the next day we will hike up to Thorung Phedi and from there finally to the Thorong La Pass at an altitude of 5416m.